Okay, here comes the fun part.

 A few things to remember here:

-Another joy to building apps is that the work is never done.
+Another joy to building apps or projects is that the work is never done.
 You can always do more!
 Maybe you addressed your original need but quickly realized that there were a dozen new possibilities.

 Facebook started as a profile page for college students.
 Now you can send instant messages, have group chats, coordinate events, and a million more things.